kjschubert/PHP-GIS-Wrapper/README.md

+**I developed this project during my active time in AIESEC, which was around the time of EXPA v1 and the beginning of EXPA v2.
+As reported in the issues this code is not working with newer versions.
+I'm not an active member anymore, whereby this project is archived.
+I know of other entities, who maintained a fork of this project or developed something similar.
+Furthermore the tooling aroung swagger / OpenAPI is growing, so there might also be the right codegenerator to generate client code for your project**

 # PHP GIS Wrapper
 The PHP GIS Wrapper is a PHP library to connect your PHP projects with AIESEC's Global Information System.